 Colors

-This small visible part of light consists, when we break it down into small pieces through a prism, of 6 colors with wavelengths between 380 and 740 nanometers.
-When we pass a beam of light through a prism, colors appear.
+This small visible part of light, when broken down into small pieces through a prism, consists of 6 colors with wavelengths between 380 and 740 nanometers.

 Let's call it the "natural color space".

-Color space - CIE 1931
+Color Space - CIE 1931

 Rec.709 color space

-It is a standard developed in 1990 by the ITU (International Telecommunication Union) for high-definition television (HDTV) and digital video transmission.
+This is a standard developed in 1990 by the ITU (International Telecommunication Union) for high-definition television (HDTV) and digital video transmission.

 The Rec.709 color space covers only about 35.9% of the visible color spectrum (CIE 1931).